adeebio/conventions/Naming.md

 - Domain names.
 - ...

-... should be in lower case with words separated with hyphens.
+... should be in lower case with the words separated with hyphens.
 For example:

 - `my-git-repository`
 - `my-lambda-function.aws.com`